Spider-Woman (Jessica Drew): Spider-Woman

-As Spider-Woman, Jessica Drew is ordered to abduct Alicia Masters vacationing in London.
-During the resultant conflict with Ben Grimm, she recovers from her brainwashing and joins him in saving Masters.
+As Spider-Woman, Jessica Drew is ordered to abduct Alicia Masters, but clashes with Ben Grimm, allowing her to recover from her brainwashing and help save Masters.
 She and Grimm then encounter Modred the Mystic, who removes Hydra's memory implants and restores her memories.

-Jessica moves into an apartment in London, but finds it impossible to get a job due to her complete lack of background and her tendency to inspire dislike and even fear in other people.
-Following an aborted break-in, she is unmasked by Scotland Yard officer (and S.H.I.E.L.D. agent) Jerry Hunt, who becomes obsessed with her.
-During this troubled time, she is approached by the mysterious sorcerer Magnus, who offers help.
-After defending him from Excaliber, who was sent by Morgan Le Fay to recover the Darkhold, he suggests that she relocate with him to Los Angeles.
-Magnus tutors her in the ways of civilization and informs her that her father was murdered, leading her on a hunt for his killer.
-She is distracted from this hunt when Morgan Le Fey's ghost again seeks the Darkhold, this time in person.
-During the battle, Hunt catches up with Jessica and they begin a romantic relationship.
-With his help, she identifies her father's murderer who dies immediately after confessing.
+Jessica moves to London, but struggles to adjust.
+She meets S.H.I.E.L.D agent Jerry Hunt, who becomes enamored with her.
+She is also approached by the mysterious sorcerer Magnus, who offers help.
+After defending him from Morgan Le Fay she relocates with him to Los Angeles, where he tutors her in the ways of civilization and informs her that her father was murdered, leading her on a hunt for his killer.
+She begins a relationship with Hunt, and together they find her father's killer, who dies shortly after confessing.

-For the time, Jessica chooses to keep her doings as Spider-Woman a secret.
-Her relationship with Hunt sours, and following a final battle with the Brothers Grimm, he and Magnus part ways with her.
-For the next three months, she makes a hand-to-mouth living by working as a receptionist at the Hatros Institute while undergoing group therapy there.
-Though she ultimately loses the position due to a change in management, during her time there she received medication to suppress her pheromones so that she could exist among other people without producing any unwanted side-effects.
-Jessica formed a strong friendship with fellow patient and aspiring actress Lindsay McCabe and developed acquaintances with several other superheroes.
+Eventually, both Hunt and Magnus part ways with Drew.
+She becomes a receptionist at a hotel, where she attended group therapy and took medication for her pheromones, before losing the job.
+Jessica forms a strong friendship with fellow patient and aspiring actress Lindsay McCabe and developed acquaintances with several other superheroes.

 The next few months of Jessica's life are not covered by published stories.
-During this time, she appears publicly as Spider-Woman, becomes a bounty hunter working in partnership with paraplegic criminologist Scotty McDowell, acquires a full wardrobe of disguises for use in her work, and finds a police liaison in Captain Walsh.
-This situation lasts for several months.
-When her working relationship with Scotty fails, Jessica accepts an offer from Lindsay to move into an apartment with her in San Francisco, where she begins a romantic relationship with their landlord David Ishima, and sets up a practice as a licensed private investigator.
-Her move there allows Lindsay to deduce her secret identity; she is unbothered by the danger involved in being Spider-Woman's friend, and the shared secret deepens the friendship between them.
+During this time, she becomes a bounty hunter working in partnership with paraplegic criminologist Scotty McDowell, and finds a police liaison in Captain Walsh.
+Her working relationship with Scotty fails, so she relocates with Lindsay to San Francisco..
+She begins a romantic relationship with their landlord David Ishima, and sets up a practice as a licensed private investigator.
+Lindsay deduces her secret identity, but is unbothered.